tjdevries/nlua.nvim/README.md

 - [ ] Add some "switch to test file" or other kind of thing
     - Could use projections, could use alternate.vim, ...?
 - [ ] Set up for lua-formatter, cause that's really nice.
-    - Check if sumneko can do lua formatting...
+    - [x] Check if sumneko can do lua formatting...
+        - Not currently supported as far as I can see
+    - [ ] Add a "hack" for tempfile (opt-in) that formats the whole file, but we just replace the stuff we want to replace correctly.
+Could probably work...
+90%ish time?
+We'd have to see.